erikrose/blessings/docs/further.rst

   critical nature, examples of efficient file I/O, character buffers (often implemented as "ring buffers") and even fine-grained kernel locking can be found.

+- `Thomas E. Dickey <http://invisible-island.net/>`_ has been maintaining `xterm <http://invisible-island.net/xterm/xterm.html>`_, as well as a primary maintainer of many related packages such as `ncurses
+  <http://invisible-island.net/ncurses/ncurses.html>`_ for quite a long
+  while.
+There is often speculation and misinformation among developers of terminal emulators and programs that interact with them.

 - `termcap & terminfo (O'Reilly Nutshell)
   <http://www.amazon.com/termcap-terminfo-OReilly-Nutshell-Linda/dp/0937175226>`_